sh13y/Ceylon-Live-FM-Radio/README.md

 - Minimalist web UI for easy navigation.
 - Easy-to-use interface, suitable for all users.

+(Because I don't have enough knowledge to do anything more than this 😂)

 ## Demo

 You can find a live demo of SriLankan FM Radio Channels [here](https://radio.ceyon.eu.org).